mfkhan267/my_jenkins_app/jenkins_on_azure/install-docker-on-linux-vm.md

 ![image](https://github.com/mfkhan267/my_jenkins_app/assets/77663612/31060bec-20e2-4e81-b6db-8f4408b74653)

 There you have it.
-You have successfully install the docker engine to start playing with docker containers and images.
+You have successfully installed the docker engine.
+It is time to get started with docker containers and images.

 ## Next steps